section-engineering-education/engineering-education/content/articles/running-a-multi-container-springboot-postgresql-application-with-docker-compose/index.md

 You can run the Spring Boot project Docker image using `docker run`, which will start a Docker container from the image.
 But remember, you want to use Docker Compose to start up all the project services (containers).

-To learn more about dockerizing Spring Boot projects, check out this article, [How to Create Spring Boot Docker Images](https://www.section.io/engineering-education/spring-docker/).
+To learn more about dockerizing Spring Boot projects, check out this [article](https://www.section.io/engineering-education/spring-docker/), on how to create spring boot docker images.

-Now that you've dockerized the Spring Boot project, you will next define a Docker Compose `docker-compose.yml` file.
+Now that you've dockerized the Spring Boot project, you will need to define a Docker Compose `docker-compose.yml` file.
 This file will have a configuration to create a PostgreSQL database in a Docker container and connect it to the container of the Spring Boot project to run as a multi-container application.

 ### Define the Docker Compose `docker-compose.yml` file